 Cindy Lund, PhD, CCC-SLP, C/NDT

-Cindy Lund holds a PhD in Health Sciences from Northern Illinois University.
-She is an Assistant Professor of Speech-Language Pathology at Concordia University Wisconsin.
-Dr. Lund has over 20 years of clinical experience working with infants and children with Pediatric Feeding Disorder (PFD), across a variety of settings.
+Cindy Lund holds a PhD in Health Sciences from Northern Illinois University and a MS in Communication Sciences and Disorders from the University of Wisconsin-Milwaukee.
+She is currently an Assistant Professor of Speech-Language Pathology at Concordia University Wisconsin.
+Dr. Lund has over 20 years of clinical experience working with infants and children with pediatric feeding disorder (PFD), across a variety of settings.
 She has completed extensive continuing education and training in the area of pediatric feeding and swallowing and is certified in Neurodevelopmental Treatment.
 Dr. Lund’s research is currently focused on infants and children with PFD and applications to clinical practice.

 Financial Disclosures: Salary from Concordia University